ss8319/BrainIAC/README.md

 ## Quick Start

-See [quickstart.ipynb](./src/BrainIAC/quickstart.ipynb) to get started of how to preprocess data, load BrainIAC to extract features, generate and visualize saliency maps.
-We provide a sample dataset from publicly available [UPENN-GBM](https://www.cancerimagingarchive.net/collection/upenn-gbm/), [License](https://creativecommons.org/licenses/by/4.0/) (with no modifications to the provided preprocessed images)in the [sample_data](src/BrainIAC/data/sample/processed/) directory and the corresponding csv file in [input_scans.csv](src/BrainIAC/data/csvs/input_scans.csv) to run BrainIAC and downstream tasks.
+See [quickstart.ipynb](./src/BrainIAC/quickstart.ipynb) to get started of how to preprocess data, load BrainIAC to extract features, generate and visualize saliency maps, and run inference on downstream tasks.
+We provide data samples from publicly available [UPENN-GBM](https://www.cancerimagingarchive.net/collection/upenn-gbm/) [License](https://creativecommons.org/licenses/by/4.0/) (with no modifications to the provided preprocessed images) and the [Pixar](https://openneuro.org/datasets/ds000228/versions/1.1.1)  [License](https://creativecommons.org/public-domain/cc0/) dataset in the [sample_data](src/BrainIAC/data/sample/processed/) directory.
+The corresponding csv files with ground truth labels are also made available in [csvs](src/BrainIAC/data/csvs) directory.

 ## Train Downstream Models